alexnimo/Nimo-Awesome_repo/README.md

     <li>Pentesting with certutil: https://www.hackingarticles.in/windows-for-pentester-certutil/ </li>
     <li>Tool-X - is a Kali Linux hacking tools installer for Termux and linux system: https://github.com/Rajkumrdusad/Tool-X</li>
     <li>jpcertcc - This site summarizes the results of examining logs recorded in Windows upon execution of the 49 tools which are likely to be used by the attacker that has infiltrated a network: https://jpcertcc.github.io/ToolAnalysisResultSheet/#</li>
+    <li>Slingshot C2 Matrix Edition - made in collaboration with SANS, Ryan O'Grady, and C2 Matrix contributors.
+The goal is to lower the learning curve of installing each C2 framework and getting you straight to testing which C2s work against your organization: https://howto.thec2matrix.com/slingshot-c2-matrix-edition</li>
     </span>
   </p3>
   </ul>